stablyhq/stably-mcp/README.md

 Current known limitations include:

 1. **Local Development Testing**: When testing local apps from remote server, proper tunneling is required.
-One experimental feature is to use to set the `NGROK_ENABLED=true` and `NGROK_AUTH_TOKEN` environment variables if testing against localhost.
+One experimental feature is to set the `NGROK_ENABLED=true` and `NGROK_AUTH_TOKEN` environment variables if testing against localhost.
 But this feature is highly unstable and not tested, and therefore not recommended.

-2. **Test Step Generation**: The quality of generated test steps depends on the codebase context and the clarity of test descriptions.
+2. **No access to runtime execution**: The quality of generated test steps depends on the codebase context and the clarity of test descriptions.
 It will not know dynamic context such as A/B tests with dynamic feature flags.
-Also, be specific when describing test scenarios but do not force AI to be overly specific, otherwise the test might be flaky.

-3. **Authentication**: For applications requiring login, you'll need to provide testing account credentials using the appropriate MCP functions.
+3. **Context Limit**: Currently AI is still constrained by context length and sometimes a little bit "lazy" and does not want to explore everything if you simply say a high level prompt like "explore the codebase and build knowledge base for every useful detail", or if you want to "create 20 QA tests for my codebase" in a single request, it will also not provide you high quality results.
+It works better if you have more specific things in mind and the AI has fewer things to digest and generate.

 4. **TBD**: more limitations may be added later